-Women's Studies
+Women's Educational Resource Center

-The Women's Studies program office, located in 106B Student Services/Classroom Building, is a clearinghouse of community and academic information for and about women.
+The Women's Educational Resource Center office, located in 106B Student Services/Class-room Building, is a clearinghouse of community and academic information for and about women.
 Programming on women's issues is planned each semester to bring more information and understanding to the campus.
+The Women's Educational Resource Center works through the Counseling Center to provide support and assistance for the non-traditional women students at Missouri Western.

 "Reentry: A Day-Long Seminar for Adult Women Considering College," designed especially for women considering returning to school after several years' absence, is scheduled approximately one week before registration each semester.
-Participants have an opportunity to talk with other women who have returned, and can meet and talk with college personnel who will answer questions, discuss entrance procedures, and provide methods to ease the transition from homemaker to homemaker-student.
+Participants have an opportunity to talk with other women who have returned, and can meet and talk with college personnel who will answer questions, discuss entrance procedures, and provide methods to ease the transition.
 This program is offered free of charge.

-To obtain additional information, contact the Women's Studies office from 9:00 a.m. to 12:00 noon Monday through Friday (telephone 271-4280).
+To obtain additional information, contact the Women's Educational Resource Center office at 271-4280.